mulle-cc/mulle-genstrings/README.md

 ## Releasenotes

+*** 18.48.5 ***

+* use VERBOSE environment variable to slightly more output
+* fix a variety of (apparently harmless) bugs introduced by being able to specify the "-s" option.

 *** 18.48.4 ***

-genstrings doesn't merge anymore by default, you have to explicity specify a strings file to merge with "-m".
+* genstrings doesn't merge anymore by default, you have to explicity specify a strings file to merge with "-m".

 ## Author